Okay, folks, the one o'clock Gallup poll is out, and it's 51.45 Romney, six points.

 Then you've got the central rural part of Pennsylvania.

-It's really three different states, depending on what part of the state that you talk to somebody in a state, they will tell you you don't see how in the world Obama can win it.
+Depending on what part of the state that you talk to somebody in that state, they will tell you you don't see how in the world Obama could win it.

-But if you talk to somebody from Philadelphia or the suburbs, I don't see any way that Romney could win it.
+But you talk to somebody from Philadelphia or the suburbs, I don't see any way that Romney could win it.

 I know he's still on hold, and I want you to get his mailing address because we've got to send him a bill.

-We have to send him a bill for 71 website subscriptions, or else do another bake sale.
+We have to send him a bill for 71 website subscriptions or else do another bake sale.

 We're giving it away out there, but it's worth the cause.